SiteGround Optimizer Plugin Settings

 4. Environment Settings

-Siteground optimizer environment settings
+environment settings siteground optimizer

-environment settings
+environment settings siteground optimizer

 HTTPS enforceEnable

-It is recommended but useful only for siteground hosting users.
+It is recommended but useful only for Siteground hosting users.

 It configures your site to work correctly via HTTPS and forces a secure connection to your site.

-In order to force HTTPS, siteground will automatically update your database replacing all insecure links.
+In order to force HTTPS, Siteground will automatically update your database replacing all insecure links.

 In addition to that, Siteground will add a rule in your .htaccess file, forcing all requests to go through an encrypted connection.